Formidable Nurse Practitioner Malpractice Lawyers

 Why Choose Janet, Janet & Suggs For Your Nurse Practitioner Malpractice Case

 At JJS, our team consistently takes on tough cases involving some of the country's largest and most prestigious organizations.
-Our firm has been maximizing compensation for clients in need for 40 years in medical malpractice and other serious cases.
+Our firm has been maximizing compensation for clients in need for over 40 years in medical malpractice and other serious cases.
 We have worked with clients across the country, and have won more than $3 billion in verdicts and settlements for clients in a variety of cases.
 Our in-house medical experts have years of experience working on high-profile cases, giving us an advantage over our competitors.

 JJS lawyers have authored numerous articles, have been the lead or sole author of multiple books about medical malpractice.
 Our lawyers are frequently called upon by trial lawyer associations to educate other lawyers about how to most effectively represent patients in medical malpractice cases.
 Books include Representing Plaintiffs in Medical Malpractice Cases and Navigating a Medical Malpractice Lawsuit, both published by Thomson Reuters, as well as Patient’s Rights and Doctor’s Wrongs: Secrets to a Safer Pregnancy and Childbirth.